 In 1992, Philippe Aghion and Peter Howitt published "A Model of Growth through Creative Destruction".
-To honor the 30th anniversary of this publication, Ufuk Akcigit and John Van Reenen are organizing a four-day zoom seminar, followed-up by a book edited at Harvard University Press on "The Economics of Creative Destruction".
-More than a hundred renowned economists will meet from June 9 to June 12 to present and exchange ideas about how the creative destruction framework offers a fresh lens to think about questions such as:
+To honor the 30th anniversary of this publication, Ufuk Akcigit and John Van Reenen organized a four-day zoom seminar, followed-up by a book edited at Harvard University Press on "The Economics of Creative Destruction".
+More than a hundred renowned economists have been meeting from June 9 to June 12 to present and exchange ideas about how the creative destruction framework offers a fresh lens to think about questions such as:

 - What are the effects of creative destruction on employment and health?